GoogleCloudPlatform/cloud-foundation-fabric/README.md

-# Google Cloud Terraform Modules and Examples
+# Terraform Examples and Modules for Google Cloud

 > This repository provides **end-to-end examples** and a **suite of Terraform modules** for Google Cloud, which support different use cases:
 > - starter kits used to bootstrap real-word cloud foundations and infrastructure